-These Seven Paint Colors Can Make Small Bathrooms Feel Bigger
+7 Paint Colors That Will Make Small Bathrooms Feel Bigger

 A great bathroom should feel like an oasis.
 It's the place where you can escape and tune out the world for a few blissful minutes—or an hour, if you're lucky—in the tub or shower.
-And these days, we need a haven more than ever.
 The only downside to these spaces?
-Bathrooms often feel cramped and small, but by painting your walls the right color, even a tiny bathroom can feel much bigger.
+Bathrooms often feel cramped and small.
+By painting your walls the right color, however, even a tiny bathroom can feel much bigger.
 Plus, a fresh coat of paint is an easy way to refresh this important space without sinking a lot of money into renovations.

 "Lighter colors reflect light easily, which gives the room a bigger appearance," says Piercy.
 Unsurprisingly, a classic white paint is the perfect choice when it comes to creating the illusion of a bigger bathroom.
 As for the best hues to consider?
-"I love White Dove by Benjamin Moore ($44.99, store.benjaminmoore.com), because you can do so much with it," says Piercy.
-But if you don't want the starkness of an entirely white room, Piercy suggests adding statement accents like "a fun pop of color on the vanity."
+"I love White Dove by Benjamin Moore because you can do so much with it," says Piercy.
+If you don't want the starkness of an entirely white room, add statement accents like "a fun pop of color on the vanity,"adds Piercy.

-If you want something warmer but still bright and open, consider off-white.
-"My favorite off-white is Swiss Coffee ($31.98, homedepot.com)," says Emery.
-"Many different brands (Behr, Dunn Edwards, Benjamin Moore) have this same color swatch, which speaks to how popular it is.
+If you want something warmer, but still bright and open, consider off-white.
+"My favorite off-white is Benjamin Moore's Swiss Coffee," says Emery.
+"Many different brands (Behr, Dunn Edwards, and Benjamin Moore) have this same color swatch, which speaks to how popular it is.
 It has a hint of smoke that gives it texture so the color doesn't appear dull or flat on the walls."

-"I absolutely love Setting Plaster by Farrow & Ball (from $8, farrow-ball.com)," says Piercy.
+Looking for the ultimate blush?
+"I absolutely love Setting Plaster by Farrow & Ball," says Piercy.
 "It's a great muted pink that reflects light.
 I like to call it a 'colorful neutral,' because it's so versatile that you can pair it with essentially any other color, as you would with a true neutral."

 If you're worried about gray feeling too cold, don't be: It can actually be a very warm and inviting hue.
-"Light French Gray by Sherwin-Williams (price upon request, sherwin-williams.com) is a soothing gray that will give the room a rich look," says Emery.
+"Light French Gray by Sherwin-Williams is a soothing gray that will give the room a rich look," says Emery.
 "But it's neutral enough to create the illusion of light and not make the bathroom feel smaller."

-"I love Borrowed Light by Farrow & Ball (from $8, farrow-ball.com)," says Piercy.
+"I love Borrowed Light by Farrow & Ball," says Piercy.
 The brand's website describes it as a "pale and illuminating blue meant to evoke the color of summer skies," making it perfect for a bathroom paint color.
 "It's another 'colorful neutral,' that's still light enough to reflect light," explains Piercy.

 Deep Forest Green